 Since Fender manufactured this pickup, the Tex-Mex Strat pairs perfectly with the Fender Stratocaster guitars, by delivering an affordable Strat with a well-rounded punch and a strong sonic attack.
 However, that doesn’t mean that this pickup won’t serve you well, even if you don’t have a guitar from Fender.
 If you’re looking to copy a similar sound from a classic vintage Strat without physically having to purchase a new guitar, the Tex-Mex is a great option to consider.

-If you’re a musician that’s looking to get your hands on advanced pickups, the Seymour Duncan 11205 single coil pickups are an incredibly versatile pickup that you can use to operate a single coil and/or a humbucker device.
-Seymour Duncan used a unique wiring combo that allows a musician to utilize the brightness, expressiveness, and accuracy of a single coil on one side while combining it with the fullness and richness of a humbucker pickup on the other side.
+If you’re a musician that’s looking to get your hands on advanced pickups, the Seymour Duncan 11205 single-coil pickups are an incredibly versatile pickup that you can use to operate a single-coil and/or a humbucker device.
+Seymour Duncan used a unique wiring combo that allows a musician to utilize the brightness, expressiveness, and accuracy of a single-coil on one side while combining it with the fullness and richness of a humbucker pickup on the other side.

 In other words, Seymour Duncan used two thin blades and unique coil windings to provide users with high-quality sustain and a juicy tone that’s perfect for both rock and metal musicians.
-While the price tag on this pickup may be a little more than budget musicians care to pay, many users talk about how using this pickup is like getting the ‘best of both worlds’, as well as excellent responsiveness.
+While the price tag on this pickup maybe a little more than budget musicians care to pay, many users talk about how using this pickup is like getting the ‘best of both worlds, as well as excellent responsiveness.